-It would be dumb to suggest that fathers raise boys the same way they raise girls.
+Fathers can’t raise girls the same way they raise boys.
 As much as many parents would prefer to raise children in a gender-blind society, fathers still need to confront issues that are unique to daughters.
 But importantly, those issues have little or nothing to do with daughters themselves.
-Instead, the hurdles fathers face are connected to gender stereotypes that fathers have internalized as they grew from boys into men.
-And that means fathers might need to work on themselves as much as they work on their parenting skills.
+Instead, the hurdles girl dads face are connected to gender stereotypes that they have internalized as they grew from boys into men.
+And that means girl dads might need to work on themselves as much as they work on their parenting skills.

 The hard truth is that some dads will struggle with overcoming their preconceived notions of how girls should be raised.
 But with a healthy dose of perspective and openness, any dad can excel at raising a girl.
 They just have to start early.

 Harsh Truth #1: Dads Can’t Be Squeamish About Changing a Girl’s Diapers

 Dad’s who change boys’ diapers have an advantage in that they know the parts they’re dealing with.
 After all, once you’ve lived with a penis for a couple decades, it’s pretty easy to deal with a smaller one that happens to be on a baby.
 Cleaning a daughter’s genitals, however, may cause some dads anxiety.

 This anxiety, by the way, is completely normal.
 The weirdness dads feel is all based on the fact they’ve lived many adult years where the vulva is viewed in a wildly different context.
 So, it’s important to take a deep breath and lean into the fact that changing diapers is simply about paternal care and nurturing.